You already have in your basket, do you want add more?

 As we mentioned above, moths are attracted to the scent of perfume and cosmetic products.
 They also love natural smells such as sweat and bodily oils.
 This means you should never put worn clothes back into your wardrobe or drawers, even if you’ve only had them on for a few minutes.
 That’s enough time for your clothes to pick up a faint scent from your body and it could lead the moths right into your wardrobe.

 All moths love dirt.
-The majority of household dust is actually organic material such as dead skin and food crumbs, meaning a dirty carpet is a bit like an all-you-can-eat buffet for a moth caterpillar!
-Remember that moths will only lay their eggs in places where their young will have lots of food when they hatch and keep your home as clean as possible.
+The majority of household dust is actually organic material such as dead skin, pet hair, and food crumbs, meaning a dirty carpet is a bit like an all-you-can-eat buffet for a moth caterpillar!
+Remember that moths will only lay their eggs in places where their young will have lots of food when they hatch, so keep your home as clean as possible to deter them.

 Moths are so common that it’s impossible to keep them out of your home entirely, but you should still make it as difficult as possible for them to get in.
 Try and seal any cracks in your roof, walls, and skirting boards to ensure you’re as well-protected as you can be.